51 Eridani b: Discovery

 51 Eridani b was announced in August 2015, but was discovered in December 2014 using the Gemini Planet Imager, an international project led by the Kavli Institute for Particle Astrophysics and Cosmology.
 51 Eridani b is the first exoplanet discovered by the Gemini Planet Imager.
-The Gemini Planet Imager was specifically created to discern and evaluate dim, newer planets orbiting bright stars through “direct imaging.”
+The Gemini Planet Imager was specifically created to discern and evaluate dim, newer planets orbiting bright stars through “direct imaging”.
 Direct imaging allows astronomers to use adaptive optics to sharpen the resolution of the image of a target star, then obstruct its starlight.
 Any residual incoming light is then scrutinized, and the brightest spots suggest a possible planet.
 Prior to the discovery of 51 Eridani b, each of the directly imaged worlds previously discovered had been gas giants many times the mass of Jupiter.

 Physical characteristics

-The planet has a mass at least 2.6, but not more than 11.
-Its radius is about 1.11 times the radius of Jupiter.
-It orbits 11.1 AU from its host star, and has an orbital period of roughly 10,000 days.
-The effective temperature is 807±45 K, which is substantially hotter than the 130 K average temperature of Jupiter, the planet in the Solar System of closest size.
+51 Eridani b is a gas giant more massive than Jupiter.
+Predictions of substellar evolution models for its effective temperature and age yield a mass of 4.1±0.4 Jupiter masses, whereas self-consistent modelling of the planetary atmosphere and interior yields a mass of 3.13±0.05 Jupiter mass.
+Astrometric data from the Hipparcos and Gaia spacecrafts can not yet measure the planet's mass, but has set an upper limit of at 3-sigma (99.7%) confidence.
+Its radius is about 1.36 times the radius of Jupiter, and its effective temperature is 800 K, which is substantially hotter than the 128 K average temperature of Jupiter, the planet in the Solar System of closest size.
+It orbits at a semi-major axis of 9.1 AU from its host star, has an orbital period of roughly 23.5 years, following an eccentric path with e = 0.55.
+The higher than expected eccentricity indicates that there is another body gravitationally perturbing the planet's orbit.